The 1973 energy crisis challenged many industries worldwide, hitting the utility industry extremely hard.

 Caused by a worldwide oil shortage that followed the October 1973 Arab oil embargo, oil prices skyrocketed.
 So did the price of other fuels and electricity.

 The shortage mostly affected Western Europe and the United States, which were more dependent on Middle Eastern oil than other areas of the world.
-The increase in the price of oil was devastating to western economies, and many countries were forced to ration their supplies.
+The increase in the price of oil devastated western economies.
+Many countries had to ration their supplies.

 However, the nuclear fuel provided by OPPD’s Fort Calhoun Station – which had started generating electricity just weeks earlier, on Aug.
 25 1973 – proved to be a godsend at that time.